MaJerle/lwcell/docs/api-reference/lwgsm/debug.rst

 * Enable specific modules to debug, by setting its configuration value to :c:macro:`GSM_DBG_ON`

 .. tip::
-    Check :ref:`api_gsm_opt` for all modules with debug implementation.
+    Check :ref:`api_lwgsm_opt` for all modules with debug implementation.

 An example code with config and latter usage: